How to become a CPA in New Jersey 2026

 3. Pay for the Uniform CPA Exam

 Pay all fees at the time of application to NASBA.
-First-time applicants are required to pay both an application fee and an examination fee.
-Re-examination candidates are required to pay both a registration fee and an examination fee.
+First-time applicants are required to pay both an education evaluation application fee and the examination fee.

 Click here to see a breakdown of the New Jersey CPA exam costs.